 Fatigue is a dangerous problem in every industry—and it’s an increasingly common condition.
-When fatigued, people make more mistakes, become distracted and unmotivated.
-Tired employees are more likely to become ill and cost their company almost $2,000 per worker each year in fatigue-related productivity losses.
-And workers suffering from fatigue are more likely to cause a serious accident due to slow reaction times or missing something vital.
+When fatigued, people make more mistakes, they become distracted and unmotivated.
+Tired workers are also more likely to become ill.
+And when it comes to productivity, employees can cost their company almost $2,000 per worker each year in fatigue-related productivity losses.
+But, most importantly, workers suffering from fatigue are more likely to cause a serious accident due to slow reaction times, forgetfulness or simply missing something vital.

 Although there are many reasons for fatigue affecting your employees and, by extension, your company, it’s best to start by looking at the biological functions that govern sleep—and perhaps the single most important factor is circadian rhythm.